 This manual contains a technical description of the machine and instructions for its installation, operation and maintenance.
 Together with the wiring diagram which accompanies each individual machine it should be kept in a safe place for easy reference.

-When ordering spare parts or contacting Wascomat or your dealer for any purpose always give the machine serial number, model, voltage and other electrical characteristics appearing on the dataplate at the rear of the machine.
+When ordering spare parts or contacting the manufacturer for any purpose always give the machine serial number, model, voltage and other electrical characteristics appearing on the dataplate at the rear of the machine.

 Technical data FL 125